-Mr C was a director of the IFA firm.
-Mr C also had another business I will call the investment company.
+Mr A was a director of the IFA firm.
+Mr A also had another business I will call investment company 1.
 This was an unregulated and unlisted company whose business involved secured lending, land/property development and joint ventures with other companies.